Housing Aid (APL, ALS): How to Reduce Your Student Rent in France

 Conclusion

-Getting APL can make a significant difference in your monthly budget.
-While the administrative process may seem daunting, it’s absolutely worth the effort!
+Receiving housing aid can make a real difference to your monthly budget.
+Even if the administrative process may seem complex, it’s absolutely worth it.

-Take advantage of CAF’s resources and the support available on your campus to submit your application as soon as you’ve signed your lease.
-And don’t forget to notify CAF of your move-out date once you leave your accommodation.
+Make the most of the resources provided by the CAF and the support available on your campus to submit your application as soon as you’ve signed your lease.
+And don’t forget to inform the CAF when you move out 😉

 Frequently